CalvinMagezi/praxis-ai-core/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Special Acknowledgments
+## Acknowledgments

+- OpenAI for providing the GPT models that power Praxis AI's language understanding and generation capabilities.
-- The [Ell framework](https://docs.ell.so/index.html) for simplifying language model interactions and providing a solid foundation for AI-assisted task completion.
+- The Ell framework for simplifying language model interactions and providing a solid foundation for AI-assisted task completion.
-- The [Maestro project](https://github.com/Doriandarko/maestro) for inspiring the concept of AI-driven task management and problem-solving.
+- The Maestro project for inspiring the concept of AI-driven task management and problem-solving.
 - All contributors and users of Praxis AI who help improve and expand its capabilities.

+## Troubleshooting

+If you encounter any issues:

+1. Ensure all required environment variables (API keys) are set correctly.
+2. Check that you're using a compatible Python version (3.7+).
+3. Make sure all dependencies are installed correctly (`pip install -r requirements.txt`).
+4. If you encounter any "module not found" errors, try reinstalling the package (`pip install -e .`).

+For more help, please open an issue on the GitHub repository.

 ## Future Developments